Broward County 4-H is currently looking for new volunteers. Here are some ways you can get involved:

 If you are a teacher, you may want to talk to your school principal about starting a club at your school, either in your classroom or as a part of an existing after-school program.

 Community clubs ca nmeet anywhere in Broward County.
 Options include community centers, parks, places of worship, and other convenient group-meeting spaces.
 The Broward County Extension Office is also available for groups to meet.
 Contact the 4-H Office if you would like assistance in finding a meeting space.

 When can I officially use the 4-H name and emblem?

-For information on other volunteer opportunities with Broward County Parks, follow this link.
+For information on other volunteer opportunities with Broward County Parks visit this Web page.